 - a skilled and robust performer in court whether at interlocutory hearings or at trial

-- considerable experience of conducting settlement negotiations at round table meetings in both high and medium value cases
+- experienced in conducting settlement negotiations in both high and medium value cases with excellent negotiation skills

 - consistently recognised as a “leader at the bar” for personal injury work

 Shaun is consistently recognised as a leading junior in his field.
-His practice is mainly in the field of personal injury and, in particular catastrophic injury cases.
-He is regularly instructed to appear against silks in such cases whether, at trial or in settlement meetings.
+His practice is mainly in the field of personal injury and, in particular catastrophic injury and chronic pain cases.
+He is regularly instructed to appear against silks in such cases whether at trial, interlocutory hearings or settlement meetings.
 His current caseload includes several cases involving traumatic brain injury (especially cases of subtle or minor brain injury), tetraplegia, paraplegia, traumatic amputations, fatal injuries and the full gamut of chronic pain cases (Fibromyalgia, Complex Regional Pain Syndrome, Somatic Symptom Disorder and chronic pain generally).
 His experience in these fields enables him rapidly to grasp the issues involved in any particular claim (whether they be liability, causation or quantum issues) and devise an effective strategy for his clients.

-He has expertise in dealing with issues of dishonesty, causation and acceleration in such case, often having to deal with allegations of fraud against a background of complicated factual and medical evidence.
+He has expertise in dealing with issues of dishonesty, causation and acceleration in such cases, often having to deal with allegations of fraud and Fundamental Dishonesty against a background of complicated factual and medical evidence.
 He has experience in dealing with the various issues that arise out of the use of surveillance evidence.